scikit-learn-contrib/skglm/README.md

 You can refer to the documentation to explore the list of ``skglm``'s already-made estimators.

 Didn't find one that suits you :monocle_face:, you can still compose your own.
-Here is a code snippet that fits the previous estimator with a Huber loss instead.
+Here is a code snippet that fits a MCP-regularized problem with Huber loss.

 ```python
 # import datafit, penalty and GLM estimator